-Cross guarantee refers to an arrangement between two or more related companies to provide a guarantee to each other’s obligations.
-The guarantee is mostly among companies trading under the same group, or between the parent company and its subsidiaries.
-Cross guarantee protects the company that incurred a liability (such as a loan) from losing its assets if it defaults on its obligations.
+A cross guarantee refers to an arrangement between two or more related companies to provide a guarantee to each other’s obligations.
+The guarantee is commonly among companies trading under the same group or between a parent company and its subsidiaries.
+A cross guarantee protects the company that incurred a liability (such as a loan) from losing its assets if it defaults on its obligations.

 Also, when the loan is too large for one company to guarantee, several related companies may offer to cover a pro rata portion of the total loan.
 If the obligor is unable to make the agreed-upon repayments, each of the guarantors will be responsible for meeting the loan repayment.

 A guarantee agreement is an agreement under which a guarantor agrees to take responsibility for another entity’s financial obligations in the event that that entity is unable to meet the obligations at the agreed time.
 The agreement also outlines the specific areas that the guarantor promises to provide the guarantee, in the event that it does not guarantee the whole loan.

 The guarantee agreement gives the lender an upper hand in the transaction, and the agreement can be executed in a court of law.
 In essence, the court may view the guarantee agreement as an indemnity bond that compensates the obligee for any losses resulting from the principal’s failure to make periodic payments as required.
 Therefore, the guarantee agreement serves as an additional form of security.

 According to the Financial Accounting Standards Board (FASB) Interpretation 45, guarantors of financial obligations are required to disclose and record such promises.
 The guarantor is required to record the fair value of the guarantee as a liability in its books of accounts.
 The entry should be made at the start of the period when the company provided the guarantee to another.
 However, Interpretation 45 exempts certain types of companies, such as leasing and insurance companies that provide guarantees in their ordinary course of business.